Somatic Therapy Resources In The UK

 The benefits of online therapy in the UK

 The number of people in the UK experiencing PTSD has risen in recent years.
 Events of social unrest and the COVID-19 pandemic may have played a role.
-Therefore, accessible therapy is becoming increasingly important nationwide.
+Therefore, affordable therapy is becoming increasingly important nationwide.
 The flexible scheduling of online therapy may allow clients to alter appointments around their lifestyles.
 Companies like BetterHelp also offer sliding scale pricing, basing the cost of sessions on your income.
 This option gives more clients the chance to prioritize health and well-being.

 Takeaway